Cedar Hills Property Tax Exemption for Seniors: What to Know

 1. What is the Cedar Hills property tax exemption for seniors?

-2. At what age can you qualify for senior property tax relief in Utah?
+2. At what age can you qualify for senior property tax relief in Cedar Hills, Utah?

-4. How do I apply for property tax relief in Cedar Hills?
+4. How do I apply for the senior property tax exemption in Cedar Hills?

-5. Do I need to reapply every year?
+5. Do I need to reapply for the Cedar Hills senior property tax exemption every year?

 “Need help understanding your eligibility?
 Contact your local Utah County office or explore available senior tax relief programs today.”